Millimeter-Wavelength Lens-Absorber-Coupled Ti/Al Kinetic Inductance Detectors: Conclusions and Outlook

-Follow-up work should characterize the noise equivalent power (NEP) and optical efficiency of these detectors including the lenses following the formalism for multi-moded detectors reported by Dabironezare \emph{et al.} in \cite{Dabironezare2025}.
-To this end, our cryogenic setup must improve its thermal and mechanical anchoring to reduce the large observed $1/f$ noise.
+Follow-up work includes the integration of the detectors with the lenses, which are not expected to limit the sensitivity (e.g.\ \cite{Baselmans2022,Dabironezare2025}), especially if their backside is kept crystalline.
+We will carefully characterize the NEP and optical efficiency of these detectors including the lenses following the formalism for multi-moded detectors reported by Dabironezare \emph{et al.} \cite{Dabironezare2025}.
+To this end, we need to find out the cause of the high $1/f$ noise in our setup, and ameliorate it.
+Possible causes include electrical, thermal and mechanical time-dependent processes, as well as Two-Level Systems noise.
 Furthermore, we need to characterize our quasi-optical filters at \SI{4}{\kelvin} and include a box-in-a-box light-tight setup \cite{Baselmans2012} to absolutely quantify the blackbody power impinging on the detectors.
 Possible improvements in the sensitivity will come from using NbTiN for the capacitors to reduce the stray-light response and noise \cite{Barends2009,Janssen2013}.
-An alternative route to lumped-element MKIDs is to employ antenna-coupled ones, where the quasi-optical coupling and detection mechanisms of the MKID can be optimized largely independently from each other.
+Lastly, an alternative route to absorber-coupled MKIDs is to employ antenna-coupled ones, where the quasi-optical coupling and detection mechanisms can be optimized largely independently from each other.